1955 – A BBC OB MCR SCANNER AT WEMBLEY | A QUICK LOOK

 Now we ought to consider what we are actually looking at in the 1955 Wembley OB clip.

-It’s obviously video isn’t it…we see the presenter talking to the video camera and the lens swings etc…definitely on ‘video’…..so that’ll be a VTR recording then.
+It’s obviously video, isn’t it…we see the presenter talking to the video camera and the lens swings etc…definitely on ‘video’…..so that’ll be a VTR recording then.

 Well no, it can’t be as there still wasn’t an operational VTR at that time, well not in the UK at least.
-The BBC had spent a long time working on developing VERA, the bemothe of a machine that recorded video on magnetic tape at 200inches per second.
+The BBC had spent a long time working on developing VERA, the behemoth of a machine that recorded video on magnetic tape at 200inches per second.
 VERA did eventually work, but the first programme use of it wasn’t until a Panorama in 1958.
 The first AMPEX VR-1000 arrived in 1958 as well (and goodbye to VERA!) so this little item was actually being put onto film.

 Film Recording at that time was at Lime Grove.
 So firstly let’s look at getting it there.

-BBC OB’s were almost always live of course and the BBC had ‘the lines’ business well organised using microwave links.
-An ‘Eagle Tower’ would have been used to link the video signal on it’s first hop back to Lime Grove.
+BBC OBs were almost always live of course and the BBC had ‘the lines’ business well organised using microwave links.
+An ‘Eagle Tower’ would have been used to link the video signal on its first hop back to Lime Grove.
 If you look again at the picture of the OB fleet at Wembley, there are two types of ‘tower’ on display.
 Sound would go over a landline I guess.
 I’m sure someone will be able to tell me whether the microwave link would have been ‘aimed’ at the mast on top of the BT Museum Exchange (or not ) on the way but it would reach Lime Grove, possibly because it was going out live but it would get to the Film Recording room and there I believe the machinery in use at that time was the FR2.

-As you can see it looks like a film camera aimed at a TV screen, with lots of electronics to help it on it’s way.
+As you can see it looks like a film camera aimed at a TV screen, with lots of electronics to help it on its way.
 The Film Recording page on the BBC VT Old Boys website tells us:

 This equipment had originally operated as a suppressed field system, where the camera pulled down the 35mm. film during one field and recorded only the next.
-In the mid 1950s, the CRT display was changed to a very long persistence version which displayed an orange picture.”
+In the mid-1950s, the CRT display was changed to a very long persistence version which displayed an orange picture.”

-“As the 405 line picture rate was, at the time, locked to mains frequency, the camera was driven by a three phase mains driven motor.
+“As the 405 line picture rate was, at the time, locked to mains frequency, the camera was driven by a three-phase mains-driven motor.
 A large steering wheel on the side moved the stator with respect to the rotor to phase the camera shutter to the vertical interval.
 The relationship was monitored on a Cossor oscilloscope.

 Both cameras had an associated Sepmag sound recorder.